 Within private healthcare, the customer is usually requested to cancel their reservation at the latest 24 hours before the reserved time.
 Doctors and other healthcare professionals who operate as private practitioners can individually decide whether unused reservations are invoiced.
 They will define the amount of payment individually.

 Private healthcare and pharmacy costs and travel costs

 When using private healthcare services, you will be responsible for the price invoiced by the service provider.
 The price charged for the use of the services is usually based on market price.
 The service provider will usually collect the charges at the place of treatment or provide you with an invoice.
 You can receive reimbursement for private medical care immediately when making the payment, if

 - the healthcare service provider has an agreement with Kela concerning direct reimbursement

 - you are paying the costs directly to the service provider.

 There is an annual threshold for your out-of-pocket medicine expenses.
-In 2016, the maximum amount is EUR 610,37.
 After this threshold has been met, you will only pay a deductible of EUR 2.50 per medicine.
 Medicine expenses are reimbursed after a EUR 50 initial deductible has been met.

 If your costs for treatment-related travel exceed the annual threshold for travel expenses, EUR 300 per calendar year, Kela will reimburse the remainder of the travel costs in their entirety.